Jaimilit/CrossFit-Signup/README.md

 * Page with information about the instructors
 * Create a user profile which the user can view
+* A list where users can view all their previous bookings/attendance for classes

 # Technology Used: